 A stent (a small mesh tube) may be placed in the artery during angioplasty.
 A stent helps keep the artery open after angioplasty is done.
 Some stents are coated with medicine to help prevent blockages in the artery.

 Atherectomy is a procedure that removes plaque buildup from an artery.
 During the procedure, a catheter is used to insert a small cutting device into the blocked artery.
 The device is used to shave or cut off plaque.

 The bits of plaque are removed from the body through the catheter or washed away in the bloodstream (if they’re small enough).

 Doctors also can perform atherectomy using a special laser that dissolves the blockage.

 Researchers are studying cell and gene therapies to treat P.A.D.
 However, these treatments aren’t yet available outside of clinical trials.
 Read more about clinical trials.

-If you have peripheral artery disease (P.A.D.), you’re more likely to also have coronary heart disease, heart attack, stroke, and transient ischemic attack ("mini-stroke").
+If you have peripheral artery disease (P.A.D.), you’re more likely to also have ischemic heart disease, heart attack, stroke, and transient ischemic attack ("mini-stroke").
 However, you can take steps to treat and control P.A.D. and lower your risk for these other conditions.